Castle Bromwich: Boy arrested after man fatally stabbed in car attack

 The car the victim was travelling in was rammed by another vehicle at the junction of Windward Way, the force said.

-Mr Ward, in his 50s, was described by his family as "a loving partner, father, son, brother and friend to many".
+Mr Ward, 50, was described by his family as "a loving partner, father, son, brother and friend to many".

 "He was very well loved, vibrant, full of life and will be greatly missed," they added.

-Detectives investigating Mr Ward's murder have appealed for witnesses or anyone who was in the area at the time of the incident to come forward.
+Detectives investigating Mr Ward's murder have appealed for witnesses or anyone who was in the area at the time of the attack to come forward.

-Det Ch Insp Dave Sanders, said: "It's important that we understand what happened and that we get answers for Kelvin's family."
+Det Ch Insp Dave Sanders, said: "It's important that we understand what happened and that we get answers for Kelvin's family.

+"I'm really keen to hear from anyone who was in the area at the time and anyone who has any dashcam footage, to get in touch.
+It could be vital to our investigation."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk